 Introduction: The Stewards of Truth

-This section mostly describes their goal of not tearing down GM’s sand castles, trying to dig into the details, and still make room for GMs to do their own thing with the Order.
-This is in line with general MCG concept of leaving space in their games for creative GMs, reaffirming they are staying true to that design principle.
+This section mostly describes the author’s goal of not tearing down any GM’s existing sand castles, trying to dig into the details, and still make room for GMs to do their own thing with the Order.
+This is in line with the general MCG concept of leaving space in their games for creative GMs, reaffirming that they are staying true to that design principle.

 Chapter 7: Artifacts

 We are presented with Focusing Suits, craftable artifacts rewarded by Aeon Priests.
 The suits augment character Focus powers depending on their level.
 Really cool idea and a great motivation for players to work for the Order.